kurtbuilds/checkexec/README.md

 `checkexec` is a tool to conditionally execute commands only when files in a dependency list have been updated.

-This provides the behavior of `make` as a standalone executable, where a command is only run if any of its dependencies have been updated.
-Like `make`, `checkexec` runs a command if the modified time of any dependency is newer than the modified time of the target.
+This tool provides the behavior of `make` as a standalone executable, where a command is only run if any of its dependencies have been updated.
+Like `make`, `checkexec` runs a command only if the modified time of any dependency is newer than the modified time of the target.

-# Examples
+# Usage

-In this example, the arguments are: `<target> <dependency list> -- <command>`.
+The arguments are: `<target> <dependencies...> -- <command>`.
 The `--` is a required separator.

-    checkexec build/my-c-program src/my-c-program.c -- cc -o build/my-c-program src/my-c-program.c
+    checkexec build/my-bin src/my-program.c -- cc -o build/my-bin src/my-program.c

-By default, `checkexec` executes the command directly, not in a shell.
-If you need a shell, for example, to use `&&`, call the shell explicitly.
+By default, `checkexec` executes the command directly, so shell constructs like '&&' and '||' are not supported.

-    checkexec build/my-c-program src/my-c-program.c -- /bin/bash "cc -o build/my-c-program src/my-c-program.c && cp build/my-c-program /usr/local/bin/my-c-program"
+You can use `/bin/bash -c` as the command, but escaping is tricky.
+You're likely better off using two invocations of `checkexec`.

-You can also infer the dependency list, where checkexec will inspect each argument of the `<command>` for paths that exist on the filesystem. `--infer` will cause checkexec to fail if it doesn't find any files.
+You can infer the dependency list with `--infer`, where checkexec will inspect the arguments of `<command>` for accessible paths. `--infer` will fail if no files are found.

-    checkexec build/my-c-program --infer -- cc -o build/my-c-program src/my-c-program.c
+    checkexec build/my-bin --infer -- cc -o build/my-bin src/my-program.c

 # Installation

     cargo install checkexec

-# Usage
+# Usage Notes

 `checkexec` is great for when you build files from other files.
 Instead of relying on ecosystem-specific tools, you can use `checkexec` as part of any build tool.
 Here are some examples: